Aqua CLI

 or -m

-allows you to import functionality from one or more source folders by using the flag repeatedly
+allows you to from one or more source folders by using the flag repeatedly

 The aqua config default_peers